What is Food Insecurity and How Does It Impact Kids

 As you can see, your contributions to Red Nose Day have been working hard to keep children safe, healthy, and educated.
 When people across the country come together, we can help positively impact the lives of those who need it the most.

 To continue to help families and children who experience food insecurity, donate right here on rednoseday.org.
 Or you can visit our fundraising pages to learn all about the amazing and cool ways you can start your own fundraiser.
 You can do anything from setting up a kids joke booth to staying in and doing good.
 Needless to say, we have a ton of options when it comes to helping you set up a fundraiser.

 We cannot thank you enough for joining us on our mission to end child poverty.
-Together, we raised over $190 million (and counting) over the past 5 years which has gone to support programs for over 16 million children.
+Together, we raised $200 million (and counting) over the past 5 years which has gone to support programs for nearly 25 million children.
 And that’s all possible thanks to YOU!